Friday, September 27, 2024

 British actress Daisy Edgar-Jones has been popping up everywhere of late, but she's an unexpected natural as Kate, entertainingly trading dry, sarcastic jabs with Powell while still fulfilling every other requirement asked of her in the action scenes and beyond.
 When the narrative undergoes a major shift midway through, it turns into the Glen Powell show, as he flexes his considerable charisma as the type of rogue, cocky cowboy that would have been played by Matthew McConaughey in the 90's.
 And he pulls it off just as smoothly, especially when Tyler's personality and motivations evolve, taking the story where it needs to go.

-Of Powell's recent breakthroughs, Hit Man may still be his best, but this one stands as the biggest example yet of why his movie star presence has earned those Tom Cruise comparisons.
+Of Powell's recent breakthroughs, Hit Man may still be his best, but this one stands as the biggest example of why his movie star presence has earned all those Tom Cruise comparisons.
 As for the rest of the crowded cast, they more than hold up their ends, including Maura Tierney as Kate's estranged mom and future Superman David Corenswet as Javi's less than accommodating business partner.

 It wouldn't even be accurate to say this has a romantic sub-plot since it's so restrained and subtly handled you may not notice it's there.
 Chung knows what really needs emphasis in the final stretch, which of course features the tornado to end all tornadoes.
 The teams scramble to save lives while Kate struggles to implement her updated innovation, leading to a really impressive last act.